JanDeDobbeleer/oh-my-posh/docs/docs/segment-executiontime.md

 Displays the execution time of the previously executed command.

-To use this, use the PowerShell module, or confirm that you are passing an `execution-time` argument contianing the elapsed milliseconds to the oh-my-posh executable.
+To use this, use the PowerShell module, or confirm that you are passing an `execution-time` argument containing the elapsed milliseconds to the oh-my-posh executable.
 The [installation guide][install] shows how to include this argument for PowerShell and Zsh.

 ## Sample Configuration